How Granny Flat Rules are Changing in NZ 2026 | KiwiSpan

 4. Liability, safety and compliance

-- Even if a dwelling is exempt from consent, it must meet the Building Code.
+• Even if a dwelling is exempt from consent, it must meet the Building Code.
 Safety, durability and health standards still apply.

-- Licensed professionals are responsible.
+• The homeowner is responsible for ensuring compliance from start to finish.
 There are penalties for non-compliance and failure to submit required work records.

 5. Infrastructure and Council Charges

-- Councils can still collect development contributions through the PIM process.
+• Councils can still collect development contributions through the PIM process.
 That means homeowners won’t get a free pass on those infrastructure costs.

 What This Means for KiwiSpan Customers

-Lower costs and faster build process
+Reduced costs and faster build process

 Design considerations